National Library of Brazil: Building

-In 1858, the Library was transferred to the Passeio street, number 60, in Lapa square, and installed in the building that had the purpose to better shelter its collection.
-As its collection continued to grow with donations, acquisitions and through legal contributions, purchase of rare art collections at auctions and in bookstores around the world, a new building was needed that best suited its needs.
+In 1858, the library was transferred to the Passeio street, number 60, in Lapa square, and installed in the building intended to better shelter its collection.
+As its collection continued to grow with donations, acquisitions and through legal contributions, purchase of rare art collections at auctions and in bookstores around the world, a new building was needed that better suited its needs.

-The constant and permanent growth of the collection of the library was fundamental for the realization of a project of construction of a seat that would attend all the needs of the library, adequately accommodating its collections.
-Based on this, his current building was designed, which had its cornerstone launched on 15 August 1905, during the government of Rodrigues Alves.
-The inauguration took place on 29 October 1910, during the Nilo Peçanha government and in the first centenary of the Library.
+The constant and permanent growth of the collection of the library was fundamental for the realization of a project of construction of a building that would attend all the needs of the library, adequately accommodating its collections.
+Based on this, the current building was designed.
+The cornerstone was laid on 15 August 1905, during the government of Rodrigues Alves.
+The inauguration took place on 29 October 1910, during the Nilo Peçanha government and in the first centenary of the library.

-The building of the National Library, whose project is signed by the military engineer Sousa Aguiar, has an eclectic style, in which neoclassical and art nouveau elements are mixed, and contains ornaments by artists such as Eliseu Visconti, Henrique and Rodolfo Bernardelli, Modesto Brocos and Rodolfo Amoedo.
-Eliseu Visconti, still in 1903, had already designed the ex-libris and the emblem of the National Library.
+The building of the National Library, designed by the military engineer Sousa Aguiar, has an eclectic style, in which neoclassical and Art Nouveau elements are mixed, and contains ornaments by artists such as Eliseu Visconti, Henrique and Rodolfo Bernardelli, Modesto Brocos and Rodolfo Amoedo.
+In 1903 Eliseu Visconti had already designed the ex-libris and the emblem of the National Library.

 The library building is located at Rio Branco Avenue, number 219, Cinelândia Square, in the center of Rio de Janeiro, composing with the National Museum of Fine Arts and the Municipal Theater an architectural and cultural ensemble of great value.